 Veerle Pieters Blog post

-As inspiration, here are 2 full-page screenshots from the blog of Veerle Pieters, a talented and well-known graphic and web designer from Belgium.
+As inspiration, here are 2 full-page screenshots (to view in full, hover to scroll) from the blog of Veerle Pieters, a talented and well-known graphic and web designer from Belgium.
 For our joy and inspiration, she has been running her blog to share her vast experience and expertise for many years.
 Her site is an excellent example of how design and text can merge together for a nice reading experience.

 (check out Veerle's profile on people of the web for more info and links).

 story telling one exemplary

 enhance your story telling

 For further details on typesetting for the web, read this article on "Debating web type".